MicroEJ/docs/VEEPortingGuide/bspConnection.rst

 Many build script templates are available for most commonly used C toolchains in the `VEE Port Qualification Tools repository <https://github.com/MicroEJ/VEEPortQualificationTools/tree/master/framework/platform/scripts>`_.

-The build script can also be launched before the VEE Port publication, see :ref:`platform_publication` for more details.
+The build script can also be launched before the VEE Port publication, see the VEE Port Publication documentation for :ref:`SDK 6 <sdk_6_veeport_publication>` or :ref:`SDK 5 <platform_publication>` for more details.

 .. note::